Chapter 10: Transformation Matrices — The Math Behind 3D Transforms

 Custom Shaders and HLSL

 In shader code (HLSL / Cg), there is no Transform component.
-Vertices are transformed by
+Vertices are transformed by matrix multiplication explicitly.
+The standard Unity shader matrices are:

-UNITY_MATRIX_V— the View matrix.
-Transforms from world space to camera space. -
+• UNITY_MATRIX_V the View matrix.
+Transforms from world space to camera space.

-UNITY_MATRIX_P— the Projection matrix.
-Transforms from camera space to clip space. -
+• UNITY_MATRIX_P the Projection matrix.
+Transforms from camera space to clip space.

 Batch Point Transformations

-If you need to transform thousands of points from local space to world space every frame — for a particle
+If you need to transform thousands of points from local space to world space every frame, building a single Matrix4x4 and calling MultiplyPoint3x4 in the loop is faster because the matrix is constructed only once.

 Matrix4x4 localToWorld = transform.localToWorldMatrix;